GrassHopper1977/CHERIoT_Experiments/README.md

 Different repositories target different versions of the bitfile.

+## Which Repository Should we Use?
 This page was very helpful in working it all out: https://cheriot.org/rtos/sonata/git/2024/11/08/navigating-the-ecosystem.html

+## Sources of help and information
+1. [Getting started with the Sonata board](https://lowrisc.github.io/sonata-system/doc/guide/index.html) This is the main documentation for the Sonata board and should be kept up to date.
+2. [Sonata Software - Getting started guide](https://lowrisc.github.io/sonata-software/doc/getting-started.html) This is the main documentation for the Sonata Software and should be kept up to date.
+This also includes a section on installing the IDE on Windows (using the Windows Subsystem for Linux).
+3. [From zero to CHERIoT in two minutes with Sonata](https://cheriot.org/fpga/ibex/2024/06/10/sonata-quick-start.html) This is the first one that I tried and it didn't work for me on Windows (it worked on an Ubuntu Virtual Machine though and via the [WSL](#installing-wsl)).
+I was unable to get it to build and it assumed that we had some other packages installed already.
+Do read this one carfully though, you'll notice that it uses the V0.2 firmware.
+If you try to use V0.4.1 then the files that you build will not work!
+All that is wrong with this for Windows is that you need WSL and you can't use VSCode to clone the repo - you have to use Git from WSL (see below for the [full instructions](#building-the-code-examples)).
+4. [Navigating the CHERIoT Ecosystem](https://cheriot.org/rtos/sonata/git/2024/11/08/navigating-the-ecosystem.html) This is a useful document that discusses the different repositories available and the pros and cons of each.
+It *should* (like this document) become largely obolete with the release of CHERIO-RTOS V1.0.

 # Setting Up Your Sonata Board
 This covers loading your Sonata board with a bitfile: [Setting Up Your Sonata Board](setup.md)